absoludity/untp-graph-validation-cli/README.md

 ## Notation3 Queries

-The Tier 3 validation uses N3 queries to analyze relationships between credentials within the trust graph.
+The Tier 3 validation uses N3 queries to analyze relationships between credentials within the graph.

 The simplest of the UNTP N3 queries is [list-all-product-claim-criteria.n3](src/core/queries/list-all-product-claim-criteria.n3) which finds all product claims from DigitalProductPassports and includes the criteria, without doing any relationship analysis.